 Behind the Recipe

-We use our favorite basic scones recipe as the starting point.
+We use my favorite basic scones recipe as the starting point.
 To make them chocolate, we swap out some flour for unsweetened cocoa powder.
 Since cocoa powder typically dries out baked goods, we add a little extra liquid.
 (In this case, heavy cream.)
 Lastly, we add a generous handful of semi-sweet chocolate chunks to the scone dough, then finished the scones with glaze and a chocolate drizzle.

 Overview: How to Make Chocolate Scones